craveytrain/dotfiles/README.md

 ## Prompt

 The user and host is gone for a local prompt.
-I work on a mac or ubuntu primarily, both of which promote heavy use of `sudo`.
+I work on a mac primarily, which promotes heavy use of `sudo`.
 As such showing the user on my local system is unnecessary.
 I know what user I am logged in as, I know what system I am on.

 However, if I am SSH'd in somewhere, I want to know who I am as and what host I am on.
 So, if I am ssh'd somewhere, I show the user and hostname, otherwise just start off in the directory.